coopdanger/gendispatch/charter.md

 1. Providing a clear problem statement, historical context, motivation, and deliverables for the proposed new work.

-2. Ensuring there has been adequate mailing list discussion reflecting sufficient interest, individuals have expressed a willingness to contribute and there is WG consensus before new work is dispatched.
+2. Ensuring there has been adequate mailing list discussion reflecting sufficient interest, individuals have expressed a willingness to contribute (if appropriate given the subject matter of the proposal) and there is WG consensus before new work is dispatched.

 3. Looking for and identifying commonalities and overlap amongst published or ongoing work in the GEN area, within the IESG, or within the IETF LLC.